 Some mums give up on breastfeeding because they don’t think they’re producing enough milk, but in fact nearly all women are physically able to produce enough for their babies.

-- They feed between eight and 12 times a day.
+- They feed between eight and 12 times in a 24 hour period.
 It’s normal for babies to ‘cluster’ feed at some points in the day, often during the evening.
 This helps to maintain milk production

 - Your baby is content and satisfied after most feeds, coming off the breast on their own

 Remember, talk to your health professional if you have any concerns.